ddobrin/native-spring-on-k8s-with-graalvm-workshop/setup/README.md

 # Software Prerequisites Setup and Environment Validation

-This setup exercise requires the completion of 3 steps:
+This setup exercise requires the installation of a number of pre-requisites and provides instructions to validate your environment.<br>
-1. Install Prerequisites
-2. Environment Validation
-3. Build and Run a validation app
+Using a [Mac](https://www.graalvm.org/docs/getting-started/macos/) or [Linux](https://www.graalvm.org/docs/getting-started/linux-aarch64/) environment is recommended, with [Windows](https://www.graalvm.org/docs/getting-started/windows/) not providing the same user experience at this time.

 ## Context
-The workshop intends to illustrate how to build Spring Native applications, leveraging respectively the GraalVM directly, or AdoptOpenJDK and Cloud-Native Buildpacks.
-While GraalVM offers both JIT as well as AOT builds, and we'll use it to teach concepts, we wish to illustrate cloud-native buildpack concepts while setting up a second JVM, independent of GraalVM: an OpenJDK version.
+The workshop intends to illustrate how to build Spring Native applications, leveraging respectively the GraalVM directly, or AdoptOpenJDK.<br>
+While GraalVM offers the ability to build traditional JVM, as well as native applications, we want to use an OpenJDK distribution to illustrate cloud-native buildpack concepts, which do not require a direct installation of GraalVM.

 It is recommended to leverage  SDKMan for managing parallel versions of a Software Development Kit, or alternatively jEnv.
 If you prefer to set up the path to the executable yourself in the IDE or Terminal window, please do so.

-**Note:** Use whichever approach you're most comfortable with.
+Use whichever approach you're most comfortable with.

+**PLEASE DON'T MISS**: When you install the GraalVM, please do not miss from the install the **`native-image`** tool, see below or at this [documentation link](https://www.graalvm.org/docs/getting-started/#native-images)

 ## Prerequisites